Ehsan-Negahbani/Best-Classifier/README.md

 3. Third code is scheduled to run every month on the updated training dataset to evaluate model performances and select the best predictive model and send the results to the relevant person to decide updating the predictive algorithm if necessary.
 4. According to benefits of Random Forest model, maybe this model should be applied first to the model, since it needs minium data preparation.
 5. Use a combined grid search and cross-validation for each model for a regorious model exploration and evaluation.
+6. Implement **Gradient Boosting** as another model: Gradient Boosting is also an ensemble model just like Random Foresr.